 To address the growing needs of Sandy City and to accommodate regional growth, a vision for the creation of a city center has been developed, called The Cairns District.
 The Cairns Master Plan is a culmination of over 6 years of planning to re-imagine the future of Sandy's downtown area.
 Design guidelines for the area are currently being developed based on the goals and policies outlined in this plan.
 This document was formally adopted by the City Council on January 17, 2017 as part of the City's General Plan (as a Local Area Master Plan).

-Sandy City conducts special studies when a specific area, landuse or issue needs careful examination or analysis.
-These studies help to illustrate future development scenarios and designs of public and private interest.
-Some of these have been adopted as part of the City's General Plan.
-The following are major special studies which have been conducted.
+Sandy City conducts special studies when a specific area, land use or issue needs careful examination or analysis.
+These studies may help to illustrate future development scenarios and designs of public and private interest.
+Some studies may be adopted as part of the City's General Plan.

-The 2014 Sandy City Statistical Report (PDF) is a valuable tool for research, market analysis studies, and school projects.
+The 2018 Statistical Report (PDF) is a valuable tool for research, market analysis studies, and school projects.
 It includes information on population, land use and housing characteristics, development trends, economics, city community facilities and public services.
 The printed Report is also available for sale at the Planning Department office at City Hall.

 Questions or Comments about Sandy Demographics may be addressed to Jake Warner, Long Range Planning Manager, at 801-568-7262, Email: firstname.lastname@example.org.

 A rezoning (aka zoning map district amendment) is required in order to change the land uses legally allowed upon a piece of property.
 To see what a piece of property is zoned click here.
 To see which uses are allowed within a zone you may view the City's Non-residential land use matrix or Residential and Civic land use matrix.